What Is My Dads Cousin To Me?

 Are you a cousin?
 There are several different kinds of cousins, so it can be tricky to figure out who’s related in what way to whom.
 Fortunately, we’ve got you covered with this handy guide to the lineages of cousins.

 Cousins are relatives that have a common ancestor.
-To figure out which cousin you are, you have to consider the degree of your relationship.
-It is done by counting the number of generations between you and your closest shared ancestor.
+To determine which cousin you are, you must consider the degree of your relationship.
+It is done by counting the generations between you and your closest shared ancestor.

 There are six basic types of cousins: first, second, third, fourth, double, and removed.
 The degree of your relationship with your cousin will determine which type of cousin they are.
 First cousins have one set of grandparents in common.
 Their parents are siblings but not twins.
 Second cousins have one set of great-grandparents in common.
 Third cousins share two sets of great-great-grandparents and so on.